shikoist/randomizer/README.md

 ﻿RANDOMIZER

-This is thing for choosing random game from 10-20 with wheel of luck.
+This is thing for choosing random game (any text, number or item) from 10-20 objects with wheel of luck.

 How to get source project:
 git clone https://github.com/shikoist/randomizer.git